 The first thing to do before anything else is to create a business continuity plan as soon as possible, preferably long before hurricane season starts.
 A continuity plan can greatly improve your chances of a timely recovery after a hurricane, storm or any other natural disaster.
 Plans include detailed instruction for restoring operations after a natural disaster.
 Protect the components that are most responsible for sustaining operations first.
 It is important to make an appraisal of key elements within your business to really determine how you proceed.

-According to survey taken by Womply, a software-as-a-service company, 51% of small businesses surveyed said that damage from a hurricane would be “extremely damaging” to their operation.
+51% of small businesses surveyed said that damage from a hurricane would be “extremely damaging” to their operation, according to survey by Womply.
 This is due to the damage that a hurricane deals to business assets during a storm.
 Networks, technology, equipment and data are among the litany of assets that are at risk during a hurricane.
 The Federal Emergency Management Agency (FEMA) has a Continuity Resource tool kit which gives businesses insight into how to adapt to rapidly changing conditions and make quick recoveries from operational disruptions.

 Where are your assets located?
 A software company, for example, may have servers that operate within a warehouse away from the office.
 In that case you would have to ensure there are protections put in place to secure them.
 Back-up your data as soon as possible.
 Make sure your data is secured off-site.